SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Introduction

-This paper makes the following contributions: \begin{enumerate} \item We present the first neural decompiler that works across ISAs and optimization levels. \item We introduce novel tokenization, dropout-free training and type-inference which dramatically improves sematic accuracy compared to existing neural decompilers. \item \name{} outperforms industrial strength rule-based approaches in terms of accuracy while significantly improving readability. \item We show in a large-scale evaluation on a dataset of 4,000 functions across two optimization levels and two ISAs. that our small model significantly outperforms ChatGPT with three orders of magnitude fewer weights. \end{enumerate}
+This paper makes the following contributions: \begin{enumerate} \item We present the first neural decompiler that works across ISAs and optimization levels. \item We introduce type inference-augmented neural decompilation, together with novel tokenization, dropout-free training over real-world code which dramatically improves semantic accuracy compared to existing neural decompilers. \item \name{} outperforms industrial strength rule-based approaches in terms of accuracy while significantly improving readability. \item We show in a large-scale evaluation on a dataset of 4,000 functions across two optimization levels and two ISAs that our small model significantly outperforms ChatGPT with three orders of magnitude fewer weights. \end{enumerate}